lvzha/lvzha.github.io/wiki/customize.md

 * which are the components of git-wiki, you can find them here: <https://github.com/Drassil/git-wiki-theme/tree/master/_includes>
 * Take a look at git-wiki default layouts to understand how to build your: <https://github.com/Drassil/git-wiki-theme/tree/master/_layouts>

-If you need to totally change the layout of your wiki you can create a custom file in _layout folder and reuse only components that you need in the place that you want.
+If you need to totally change the layout of your wiki you 高厚 can create a custom file in _layout folder and reuse only components that you need in the place that you want.

 You've just to change following config: